eindacor/JEPbignum/README.md

 ###Additional Information

-Functions and that take 2 values as arguments (`bignum`'s or `int`'s) automatically translate the second value to match the base of the first for computation.
+Functions and that take 2 values as arguments (`jep::bignum` objects or `int`s) automatically translate the second value to match the base of the first for computation.
 The base of the returning value always matches the first value passed. `bignum` operators automatically translate the value passed to match the base of `*this`.

 JEPbignum uses the error report class `jep::bignum_Error`.
 To retrieve error information, use the member function `getErrorReport()`, which